DataONEorg/d1_python/d1_mn_generic/doc/source/setup-env-registration.rst

 identities are created and maintained.
 To create a DataONE identity, you will use the Identity Manager to authenticate with a :term:`CILogon`-recognized identity, and then attach your name and contact email.
-At this point, DataONE will validate this information manually.
+At this point, DataONE will validate the information manually.

 To register the administrative contact's DataONE identity in the target environment, perform the following steps: